NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B hitbox appears and disappears one frame later; shoulder hitbox does not appear on the first frame
 - 5B(B) hitbox appears one frame later and disappears one frame sooner, improved disadvantage on block, move ends sooner
 - 5BBB(A) hitbox appears one frame sooner and disappears two frames sooner, more lift
-- 6B(B) knocks flying screen, ends sooner, does more damage
+- 6B(B) bounces closer; recovers one frame sooner; does 4 more damage
 - 6B(2A) added as 5A
 - 4B staggers instead of bounces
 - 2B has more lift